 Can you imagine church taking up so much of your effort and mental life that you haven’t really gotten to know people that love you?
 They’re in front of you.
 They exist.
 You feed and clothe the children, but never with a mind to just sit back and enjoy them.
 It was how I and many others learned to serve God.
 God (meaning the church) came first and everything and everyone else second, third or fourth.

 Today, I see the good in my family and in turn, they are more open with me and I’m thankful they want to connect with me.
 They can feel the change.
-I hear that many ex-fundamentalists struggle to reconnect with family they had distanced themselves from family members that they considered “worldly”.
+I hear that many ex-fundamentalists struggle to reconnect with family they had distanced themselves from and family members that they considered “worldly”.

 I enjoyed listening to my oldest son talk about his date with a girl, or my daughter laughing about what her daughter did that day after preschool or my youngest son fussing about not being able to pick up his Homecoming date because he lost his wallet.